What are bacteria?

-In general (with bacteria there are always exceptions) we see that bacteria can survive in a very large temperature ranges.
-Bacteria can live between 0 to 60 °Celsius (32 – 122 °Fahrenheit), however, on a human-associated level they grow at their best between 20 and 45 °Celsius (68 – 113 ° Fahrenheit).
+Bacteria can survive in a very large temperature ranges.
+They can survive between 0 to 60 °Celsius (32 – 122 °Fahrenheit), however, on a human-associated level they grow at their best between 20 and 45 °Celsius (68 – 113 ° Fahrenheit).

 This is because the bacteria that we are concerned with have adapted to our internal bodies, in order to infect and contaminate our bodies.
 Therefore the absolute best temperature is 37 ° C (98 ° F).

 Bacteria can grow mostly in moisture rich environments.
 In food, they love moisture rich conditions.
 Water activity means how much water is available in a food product.
 Such an example would be cucumbers, there is a high availability of water in cucumbers, lettuce and celery (95%).
 When compared to dried spices (5 – 50%).
 Most bacteria need at least 80% water to survive.

 As we as humans need nutrients to survive, so does bacteria.
 With nutrient high content, food is a perfect source of nutrients for them to grow.
 Which is why we need to have very good hygiene standards in the kitchen.
 Food that we as humans consume is an ideal environment for bacteria.
 The skin of humans and animals are also an example of a high nutrient source.
 Bacteria require sources of carbon, nitrogen, phosphorous, iron and a large number of other minerals.

 The pH or acidity level also affects how bacteria grow and how effectively they can survive within the environment.
 Their ideal acidity level in food ranges from a pH of 5 to 8 .
 This means items such as vinegar is unlikely to allow them to survive.